Info

 CNC Milling

 Milling has somewhat higher start-up costs than laser cutting.
-The processing also takes longer.
-But it does have advantages for large formats.
-This produces beautiful edges and gives the opportunity to create pockets (floors).
+The process also takes longer.
+But it does have advantages with large formats.
+For example, it produces nice edges and allows for the creation of pockets (floors).

-In injection molding, the mold (the hollow casting mould) is in most cases the largest investment item.
-The design and complexity of the part determine the cost of the mold, which can easily run into the thousands of euros.
+In injection molding, the mold (the hollow mold) is in most cases the largest investment item.
+The design and complexity of the part determine the cost of the mold, which easily runs into the thousands of dollars.

-With laser cutting, the production itself is much faster, but there are slightly more start-up costs than with 3D printing.
-This means that the price drops quickly with larger volumes.
+With laser cutting, the manufacturing itself is much faster but there are some more start-up costs than with 3D printing.
+That means the price goes down quickly with larger volumes.

 In short, there are a few areas where laser cutting always beats other techniques in price